Study Away FAQ Page

-An international program in which students are able to attend a school in a country outside of the United States and receive academic credit toward their major.
-For UM, these include academic exchanges, faculty-led trips, and programs abroad that are organized through a third-party affiliate, such as International Studies Abroad.
+An international or domestic program in which students are able to attend a school in a country outside or inside of the United States and receive academic credit toward their major.
+For UM, these include academic exchanges, National Study Exchange, faculty-led trips, and programs abroad that are organized through a third-party affiliate, such as International Studies Abroad.

 A domestic program that allows students to obtain academic credit at host institutions in the continental U.S., Guam, Puerto Rico, and Canada.
 The NSE (National Student Exchange) is the main study away option available to UM students and is a good option for students who are looking for a change of place, but who do not wish to go abroad.

-Students who are in good academic standing with the University and who have a minimum cumulative GPA of 2.5 or above (on a 4.0 scale) for the term preceding exchange.
+Eligibility requirements depend on the program students are participating in.
+For example, students who are in good academic standing with the University and who have a minimum cumulative GPA of 2.5 or above (on a 4.0 scale) for the term preceding exchange are eligible to participate in NSE.
 (Note that some programs or institutions will even require a cumulative GPA of 3.0).
-In addition, students should have no incomplete grades from previous terms and a clear conduct code record (unless the offence can be deemed minor and not recent).
+In addition, students should have no incomplete grades from previous terms and a clear conduct code record (unless the offense can be deemed minor and not recent).
+It is best to speak to the Falcon Success Center to determine your eligibility to participate in a study away program.

 What level of proficiency is required (non-English language of instruction)?